 11. Bonus Reason: Find Your Own Adventure

 It is now so easy to find your way around the south and to set off exploring in any direction.
-This website will, by late spring 2016, provide all the tools you need (maps, directions, advice) to get to any destination in the Khatlon Province.
+This website, though not complete, provides many of the tools you need (maps, directions, advice) to get to any destination in the Khatlon Province.
 For now, hundreds of photos and dozens of trip itineraries are already listed.

 Written by Christian Bleuer and originally posted at Southern Tajikistan.